Firefighters wrangle out-of-control brush fire

 According to Wilson Emergency Management Agency director Joey Cooper, a resident started a brush fire that got out of control and burned uncontrollably in nearby sage grass.
 By the time WEMA firefighters arrived, the fire was the size of a football field and quickly spread to about 10-15 acres.

-State Forestry Unit and Watertown volunteer firefighters, Wilson County sheriff’s deputies and Rehab 23 also responded to the scene.
+A State Forestry Unit and Watertown volunteer firefighters, Wilson County sheriff’s deputies and Rehab 23 also responded to the scene.

 “Burn permits are required during this time of year from state forestry,” said Cooper.
 “However, no permits were being issued due to fire danger.
 There is a burn restriction due to high winds along with low relative humidity.
 This can all lead to a disastrous situation.”